TAMULib/GIFMButtonUI/README.md

 [![Build Status][build-badge]][build-status]
 [![Coverage Status][coverage-badge]][coverage-status]

-# GIFM Button UI
+# Get It For Me Button UI

-An Angular UI frontend for the GIFM Button Service developed and maintained by [Texas A&M University Libraries][tamu-library].
+An Angular UI frontend for the *Get It For Me (GIFM) Button Service* developed and maintained by [Texas A&M University Libraries][tamu-library].

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Deployment

-For a quick and easy deployment using `docker-compose` consider using the [GIFM Button App][app-repo].
+For a quick and easy deployment using `docker-compose` consider using the [GIFM Button App Repo][app-repo].

 For _advanced use cases_, or when `docker-compose` is unavailable, the UI may be either started using `docker` directly or even manually started.
 This process is further described in the [Deployment Guide][deployment-guide].